chromium/chromium/chrome/browser/page_load_metrics/observers/README.md

   * `OnUserInput` is invoked as user input events are received.
   * `OnLoadingBehaviorObserved` is invoked as certain page loading behaviors are observed.
 See the section on loading behaviors below for additional information.
+  * `OnEnterBackForwardCache` is invoked if the page will enter the Back/Forward cache.
+Observers may return `STOP_OBSERVING` from this callback if they do not wish to continue logging after a page has entered the BFCache, and this is the default implementation for `PageLoadMetricsObserver` (it will also call `OnComplete` at this time).
+  * `OnRestoreFromBackForwardCache` is invoked when the page is restored from the Back/Forward cache.
+This callback is invoked with a `NavigationHandle` which will have a different navigation ID to the original page load's.
+    Whether metrics should be logged using this new navigation ID, or the original page load's ID, depends on the desired interpretation of the metrics.

 ## Which page loads are tracked by `PageLoadMetricsObserver`s?